 Gemcitabine (Gemzar ®)

-Gemcitabine is a chemotherapy drug used to treat different cancers including bladder, pancreas, non-small cell lung cancer, ovarian and breast cancer.
+Gemcitabine is a chemotherapy drug used to treat different cancers including cancers of the bladder, pancreas, ovary and breast, and non-small cell lung cancer.

 How gemcitabine is given

 You usually have gemcitabine in the chemotherapy day unit or during a stay in hospital.
 A chemotherapy nurse will give it to you.
 It may be given on its own or with other chemotherapy drugs.
 During treatment, you will usually see a cancer doctor, a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.

 Before or on the day of treatment, a nurse or person trained to take blood (phlebotomist) will take a blood sample from you.
 This is to check it is okay for you to have chemotherapy.